 Financing Activities.
-Net cash provided by financing activities for the year ended December 31, 2019 consisted primarily of net proceeds of \$26.7 million from the 2019 Underwritten Offering, the January 2019 Registered Direct Offering and January 2019 Private Placement, the March 2019 Registered Direct Offering and the November 2019 Registered Direct Offering, each as described below, as well as net proceeds of \$1.1 million from the exercise of warrants to purchase shares of our common stock.
+Net cash provided by financing activities for the year ended December 31, 2021 was \$20.0 million.
+Net cash provided by financing activities consisted primarily of net proceeds of \$12.2 million from the 2021 Public Offering and net proceeds of \$3.7 million from sales of our common stock under the Offering Agreement, each as described below, as well as net proceeds of \$4.2 million from the exercise of warrants to purchase shares of our common stock.